qgymib/pcre2.lua/README.md

 ### Chould not find a package configuration file provided by "PCRE2"

 It means cmake cannot find pcre2 on your system.

-If you are using a custom build pcre2, please set cmake variable `PCRE2_ROOT` / `PCRE2_USE_STATIC_LIBS` manually.
++ If you are using a custom build pcre2, please set cmake variable `PCRE2_ROOT` / `PCRE2_USE_STATIC_LIBS` manually.

 eg.

 ```
 cmake -DPCRE2_ROOT=/path/to/pcre2 -DPCRE2_USE_STATIC_LIBS=ON ..
 ```

++ If you are using system installed pcre2, it is likely the packager does not offer `pcre2-config.cmake`.